johnewart/dapr-proposals/actor-system.md

 Using a time-base bucketing system (https://github.com/johnewart/go-timescheduler), the leader in the placement cluster will keep track of all the reminders that are scheduled across the `daprd` nodes that are connected to it.
 This has the advantage of being performant (time is divided into N + 1 buckets, the +1 being "everything past the last bucket") by decreasing the amount of data that is being evaluated, as well as easy to bulk load from storage with O(n) cost to rebuild the structure.

 Internally, each placement service will keep synchronized copies of the timer and reminder data in the same way it stores the actor placement data but only the leader will keep track of the scheduling data.
-The scheduling data is only needed by the primary and if / when a new node takes over from the existing leader, it can quickly reconstruct the schedule itself from the persisted data.
+Because the primary will be responsible for dispatching (since that is the node that `daprd` clients remain connected to), the scheduling data is only needed by the primary node.
+If / when a new node takes over from the existing leader, it can quickly reconstruct the schedule itself from its copy of the persisted data.

 ##### Storage

 The placement service will persist and synchronize the timer and reminder data in a similar fashion to the way it manages and stores placement data.
-Currently this is done using BoltDB but the actual storage mechanism itself is not as critical as the synchronization / dissemination data.
-The data that will now be stored in addition to placement data will include timer and reminder raw data (actor, schedule, etc.) that is required to reconstruct the scheduling data in the event of a failover or recovery.
+Currently this is done using BoltDB but the actual storage implementation details are not critical as long as the performance characteristics are sufficient for our read-heavy workload.
+The data that will now be stored in addition to placement data on-disk will include the timer and reminder raw data (actor, schedule, etc.) that is required to reconstruct the scheduling data in the event of a failover or recovery.

+> If we choose to put a limit on the size of reminder / timer data then we can choose to store the entire reminder table in memory alongside the scheduling data because we will know the memory requirements w.r.t the number of reminder and timers being stored ahead of time.
+I do not believe we currently impose any limits on the size of the data attached to a reminder

+_Notes about write order:_ This should work as-is without having to worry about merging data between nodes because the existing implementation of  communication between `daprd` and the placement service cluster is such that `daprd` will only talk to a node that is the leader.
+As a result, if we opt for writing to stable storage on the leader first and then sending the data to the other nodes in the cluster for delayed writes to their stable storage, data-loss should not pose a serious concern.

 ##### Dispatching